Kensington, London (UK)

-Bramham Gardens is a complete conversion of a two-bedroom flat in London.
-All interior walls were removed and a new floorpan was implemented with an innovative load-bearing structure and utilities.
+For the Bramham Gardens apartment conversion in London, all interior walls were removed and a new floor plan was implemented.
 The apartment now has a larger usable floor area with ample and luxurious rooms, resulting in a significant increase in property value.

-Raumeinheit decided to switch the public with the private areas: the bedrooms were moved to the back, each now with an en-suite bathroom and facing the beautiful Bramham Gardens.
-The rest of the apartment was opened up completely into a single open living area.
-Protruding walls, archways and a discreet variation in ceiling heights structure the open space into distinct living, kitchen and dining areas.
+Raumeinheit decided to switch the apartment ‘public’ with the ‘private’ areas for this conversion: the bedrooms were moved to the Bramham Gardens facing side on the left, each now with an en-suite bathroom.
+The rest of the apartment was opened up completely into a single open living, cooking and dining area.

 Kensington, London (UK)